MeteorMTL/magnet/README.md

 https://trello.com/b/fDVgO602/roadmap-entrain

 # What can you do to help?
-- Fork the repo
-- Send pull requests
+- Fork this repo, and send pull requests :)
-- Start this project!
+- Star this project!